-You can use higher repetitions on these exercises because they are designed to help you build muscle, whereas the bench press was used more to strengthen them.
+You can use higher reps on these exercises because they are designed to help you build muscle through hypertrophy, whereas the bench press was used more to strengthen them.

-This exercise targets your chest muscles without tiring many other muscles.
-However, Max Gordon, a certified strength and conditioning specialist, warns that you should only perform these if your shoulders are healthy and you can feel a contraction in your chest muscles.
+Dumbbell flyes target your chest muscles without tiring many other muscles.
+However, Max Gordon, a certified strength and conditioning specialist, warns that you should only perform these if your shoulders are healthy and you can feel a contraction in your chest muscles- especially beginners.
 Perform three sets of 10 repetitions.

-With your elbows only slightly bent, slowly lower your arms out to the side.
-Keep going until the dumbbells are as low as your shoulers.
+- With your elbows only slightly bent, slowly lower your arms out to the side.
+Keep going until the dumbbells are as low as your shoulders.
 Don't let the dumbbells go lower than the bench.

 This sliding push-up variation mimics the dumbbell fly and targets the chest by forcing you to bring your arms together.
 Perform three sets of six repetitions on each side.